tmuehlemann/craft-feature-flags/README.md

 # Feature Flags

-Feature flag integration for your Craft Project.
+Gitlab feature flag integration for your Craft Project.

 ## Compatability
 Uses the [Unleash protocol](https://www.getunleash.io/) which is used by: